nvoulgaris/blog/content/about.md

 type = "page"

 +++
-Professional software engineer and scrum master.
-I am currently employed at [Tripsta](http://www.tripsta.com/), contributing to my effort to one of the biggest Online Travel Agencies in Europe.
-In the past, I have been employed by organizations ranging from [Nokia](https://www.nokia.com/) to small Greek companies, having the opportunity to work from international telecommunications projects to small websites and mobile applications.
+Professional software engineer and scrum master, passionate about clean code and software craftsmanship.
+I strongly believe in the power of the community worldwide and therefore, I love to share my knowledge and broaden my horizons.
+I am particularly interested in software design and Extreme Programming practices and I am really fascinated by Outside-In Test Driven Development.

-I am passionate about software development and, strongly believing in the community worldwide, I love to broaden my horizons and share my knowledge.
-I am specifically interested in software design, Extreme programming practices and I wish to call myself a software craftsman.
-Lately, I am really fascinated by Outside-In Test Driven Development.
+I am currently employed at [Vivante Health](https://vivantehealth.com/), working as an android software engineer.
+In the past, I have been employed by organizations ranging from [Nokia](https://www.nokia.com/) and [Tripsta](http://www.tripsta.com/) to small Greek companies, having the opportunity to work from worldwide projects to small websites and mobile applications.

-During the day, I deal with software engineering.
-During the night, I present in radio, DJ, learn Italian, travel, read lots of books, (used to) play basketball and I would do more if only I could extend the 24 hours...
+During the day, I write software.
+During the night, I present in radio, DJ, study Italian, travel, read lots of books, (used to) play basketball and I would do more if only I could extend the 24 hours...